openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ##### constraint

-Choose from ['log','linear']
+Choose from [_'log'_,_'linear'_]

 #### augmentation_args random_time_stretching scale

 Data will be augmented by fixed pitch shifting, shifted data will NOT be seen as the original speaker.

-When scale is set to s, extra s times of orignal dataset total length will be added to the total datase after augmentation.
+When scale is set to s, extra s times of orignal dataset total length will be added to the total dataset after augmentation.

 ##### used by